Rishit-dagli/popup_box/example/README.md

 # example

-A Flutter application to demonstrate the use of popup_box.
+A Flutter application to show the use of popup_box.

 ## Getting Started